+- " Health Science and Medical Technology

+- " Manufacturing and Product Development

+- Information and Communication Technologies

+- " Marketing, Sales and Services

-- When looking at the breadth of distance education offerings within each subject area, ABE/ASE provides the greatest scope of noncredit distance education programming (i.e., fully online, hybrid/blended, web enhanced) relative to the number of institutions it is offered at, followed by DSPS, and ESL
+- > When looking at the breadth of distance education offerings within each subject area, CTE provides the greatest scope of noncredit distance education programming (i.e., fully online, hybrid/blended, web enhanced) relative to the number of institutions it is offered at, followed by ABE/ASE, and ESL.

-- Nearly all institutions with noncredit offer some form of student support services to their noncredit students.
+- > All institutions with noncredit offer some form of student support services to their noncredit students.
 The top five support services offered to noncredit students include:

 - " Academic counseling/education planning

+- " DSPS services

 - " Assessment

-- " DSPS services

 - " Career services/career planning

 - " Institutional orientation